wandb/docs/docs/guides/artifacts/intro.md

 An artifact is like a directory of data.
 Each entry is either an actual file stored in the artifact, or a reference to an external URI.
 You can nest folders inside an artifact just like a regular filesystem.
 You can store any data, including: datasets, models, images, HTML, code, audio, raw binary data and more.

-Every time you change the contents of this directory, Weights & Biases will create a new version of your artifact instead of overwriting the previous contents.
+Every time you change the contents of this directory, W&B will create a new version of your artifact instead of overwriting the previous contents.

 As an example, assume we have the following directory structure: